 Carlsbad home prices are not only among the most expensive in California, but Carlsbad real estate also consistently ranks among the most expensive in America.

-Carlsbad is a decidedly white-collar city, with fully 91.41% of the workforce employed in white-collar jobs, well above the national average.
+Carlsbad is a decidedly white-collar city, with fully 90.20% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Carlsbad is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Carlsbad who work in management occupations (16.62%), sales jobs (14.72%), and office and administrative support (9.72%).
+There are especially a lot of people living in Carlsbad who work in management occupations (18.08%), sales jobs (13.55%), and business and financial occupations (9.34%).

 Also of interest is that Carlsbad has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.74% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Carlsbad telecommute to their jobs.
+Overall, about 13.97% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Carlsbad is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Carlsbad is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Carlsbad in 2010 was $44,305, which is wealthy relative to California and the nation.
-This equates to an annual income of $177,220 for a family of four.
-However, Carlsbad contains both very wealthy and poor people as well.
+The per capita income in Carlsbad in 2018 was $58,440, which is wealthy relative to California and the nation.
+This equates to an annual income of $233,760 for a family of four.

-Carlsbad is a somewhat ethnically-diverse city.
+Carlsbad is a very ethnically-diverse city.
 The people who call Carlsbad home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carlsbad residents report their race to be White, followed by Asian.
 Carlsbad also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.18% of the city’s residents.
-Important ancestries of people in Carlsbad include English, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 13.86% of the city’s residents.
+Important ancestries of people in Carlsbad include German, Irish, English, Italian, and Polish.

 The most common language spoken in Carlsbad is English.
 Other important languages spoken here include Spanish and Chinese.